-Divi includes 46 modules to place within rows to build your layouts.
+Divi includes 63 modules to place within rows to build your layouts.
 That’s a lot of Divi modules!
 Some of them are easier to understand than others.
+Some are only available if you have WooCommerce enabled.
 It’s sometimes difficult to know which module to use.
-In this article we’ll look at every Divi module and describe what they do.
+In this article, we’ll look at every Divi module and describe what they do.

 Table of Contents

 A Divi module is a content element that’s represented visually by a block.
 We can drag and drop that block anywhere within sections, rows, and columns to build our layouts.
 Each module has individual settings that can be adjusted with visual adjustments such as color selections, slider controls, or switches.
 They can be customized even further with CSS.

 Without modules we would have to handle the code itself – pasting it into the location we want it to appear and customizing each element within the code.
 Not only would this be messy and confusing, but it would also have a high learning curve and would limit the use of Divi to programmers.

 The purpose of Divi is to bring that high level of development to the masses so anyone can build a website.
 Modules are the result of that goal.

 The Ultimate List of Divi Modules